htcondor/htcondor/src/snaked/README.md

 we want None to be a valid sequence (meaning don't send or receive anything), we could just require that handlers expecting a payload do the following:

-    def handleCommand(int, payload):
+    def handleCommand(int, end_of_message_flag):
         query = classad2.ClassAd()
-        yield (None, 0, (query))
+        payload = yield (None, 0, (query, end_of_message_flag))

         # ... compute the reply ad ...

-        yield ((1, replyAd,1 ), 0, None)
+        yield ((1, replyAd), 0, None)

-We'll have to come up with a convention for specifying when to call end-of-message(); it might be convenient if it isn't after every yield.
+        # ... compute the reply ad ...

-Perhaps the None type _in_ a sequence might mean "call end_of_message()"?
+        yield ((0, end_of_message_flag), 0, None)

-The implementation now re-enters the event loop after every yield -- and we'll want to keep AwaitableDeadlineSocket if nothing else -- but doesn't handle the case where the reconfig command happens while a generator is still live; we need to delete the sock, cancel the callbacks. and delete the callbacks' context pointers; I don't know off the top of my head if we can make either of those clean up the coroutine.
+The implementation doesn't handle the case where the reconfig command happens while a generator is still live; we need to delete the sock, cancel the callbacks. and delete the callbacks' context pointers; I don't know off the top of my head if we can make either of those clean up the coroutine.
 (Maybe have to add a special clean-up function somewhere.)